 In general, a trust can be set up during your lifetime, by way of an inter vivos trust, or upon your death, by way of a testamentary trust.
-It can be created by you either verbally or in writing, by statute or by the court.
+You, either verbally or in writing, by statute, or by the court, can create it.
 With a trust, a settlor asks a trustee to hold certain property in trust for a beneficiary.

 At Sweatman Law Firm, we have extensive experience helping clients establishing a variety of trusts to suit different circumstances, including:

 - Henson trusts for families with child who have disabilities

 - Charitable trusts

 - Alter ego, spousal and joint partner trusts

 - Asset protection trusts

 It is important that if trusts are set up, they are fully integrated with your estate plan.

 One of our experienced trust lawyers can explain in detail the benefits of these legal documents, including the following: